jtmurphree/FDManagementUI/README.md

 # FDManagementUI

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.
+<p>This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.0.</p>
+<p>This is a management system for small and volunteer fire departments.
+The system will allow the department to keep track of members, apparatus, inventory, and training.
+Future versions will also have the ability to track finances.</p>

 ## Development server